amanda132/W4111Notes/normalization.md

   * If always need all data together, joins may be slower
   * Less flexible because there is no redundancy

-#### How can we systematically decompose relations according to the desirable criteria?
-See below: functional dependencies and normal forms

 ### 3. Potential Problems with Decompositions
 * **Lossy-join**: able to recover R from smaller relations
 * **Non-dependency-preserving**: constraints on R hold by only enforcing constraints on smaller schemas